-Four arrested in connection to fatal fire at assisted-living center in New York, district attorney says | CNN
+Four arrested in connection to fatal fire at assisted-living center in New York, district attorney says

 In addition, Denise Kerr, who was the director of the facility at the time of the fire, was charged with one count of reckless endangerment in the second degree for her alleged conduct at the center, Walsh said at a news conference.

-Manuel Lema was charged with one count of criminal impersonation in the second degree and one count of obstructing governmental administration in the second degree, Walsh reported.
+Manuel Lema was charged with one count of criminal impersonation in the second degree and one count of obstructing governmental administration in the second degree, Walsh said.

 CNN was unable to identify an attorney for either individual.